Yesterday, a friend of mine discovered that his wife had been having an affair for 2 months.

 For many of us though, talking about our unmet needs is scary.
 We’re afraid of upsetting or hurting our partner.

 Perhaps worse still, we’re afraid of discovering that our partner doesn’t want to meet our need, so instead of standing up for our need being met, we say nothing and pretend “everything’s fine.”

 And that’s the time when the possibility of an affair becomes more real.

 The words that stood out as naïve in my friend’s email above were:

 “I don’t understand why it happened.
 We had some usual routine problems, but nothing big enough to trigger her cheating for 2 months. “

 Unmet needs that go unmet for an extended period of time do become a BIG deal to us.

-For example, let’s say you’re thirsty and you have a need for water.
-You can go a few hours without meeting that need and you’ll be fine.
-After 12 hours without water, you’ll begin dehydrating and desperately looking for ways to meet your need for water.
+For example, imagine you’re thirsty and you need water.
+You can survive a few hours without meeting that need, but after 12 hours without water you’ll begin dehydrating and desperately seeking water.
 After 2 days, you’ll do almost ANYTHING to get water.

 In a long term relationship, any need that goes unmet for an extended period will find a way of being met – even if outside the relationship.

 So, for example, let’s say you’re a woman who has a secret need to feel sexually desired by your man.
 When you first met, the sex was red HOT, but after 5 years together it’s become hum-drum.